 We know how debilitating and frustrating back pain can be.
 We will take your concerns seriously, listen and act to help relieve the pain, understand the cause and help prevent future episodes.
 Our experienced and caring doctors work with specialists, physiotherapists and London’s leading imaging centres to help create an integrated care approach for your back.

-Whether your posture is causing a spinal misalignment, or a spinal misalignment is causing poor posture, this can absolutely lead to back pain.
+Whether your posture is causing a spinal misalignment, or spinal misalignment is causing poor posture, this can absolutely lead to back pain.
 Imbalance in posture can make the stresses on each side of the body unequal, and lead to muscle tightness, strain, or even pinched nerves.

 The term sciatica takes its name form the sciatic nerve, a major nerve that controls all of the nerve signals between the leg and the spine.
 A pinching anywhere along this nerve can lead to referred pain in the low back.
 Shooting pains in your legs or buttocks are an indicator of this condition.